-- We have a wide range of sizes of white breached beeswax candles (100%) for liturgical use.
+- We have a wide range of sizes of white breached beeswax candles (100%) for liturgical or for home use.

-- All candles are handmade in New Zealand with locally sourced beeswax which results in these beautiful ivory-white candles which gives a rich golden glow when lit.
+- All candles are handmade in New Zealand with locally sourced beeswax which results in these beautiful ivory-white candles which give a rich golden glow when lit.

-- Some sizes are made to order, please allow up to 1 week for the order fulfilment.
+- Some sizes are made to order, please allow up to 1 week for the order fulfillment.